-Nickelodeon is celebrating its 40th birthday.
+Nickelodeon is celebrated its 40th birthday this past year.
 Yep, the ultimate children's channel is over the hill.
 To celebrate, we're rummaging through its past for shows that now go overlooked.

 Kicking off in December 1977, the network originally carried the name Pinwheel.
 Its flagship program was traditional children's fare — ABCs, puppets, people and animation.
 Essentially, it was a Sesame Street clone.
 It's theme song was just as catchy.
 Its buried in the back of your brain if you ever caught the opening credits: "Pinwheel, pinwheel, spinning around…" Aurelia was the main puppet.
 She looked like a sort of bohemian offspring of Madame and Kukla.

 Nick's youth-oriented chat show, a kind of Donahue for tweens and teens, became its top-rated program in 1982.
 The blond Fred Newman was the host, though it's the guest list that makes Livewire so important in hindsight.
 R.E.M. made its television debut here.
 KISS, the Ramones and Afrika Bambaata performed, too.
 Outside the world of music, TV luminaries (and MeTV icons) like Valerie Harper and Gene Roddenberry popped in, too.

 3. You Can't Do That on Television